 Pink Velour, a large, multi-stemmed shrub, is one of the few crape myrtles that have really bright, hot-pink blooms; these last for months.
 New leaves emain a wine, or burgundy, color for weeks, mature to a dark purple-green, then turn a brownish orange in the fall.
 Roots easily from soft-wood cuttings.
-Resists mildew.
-Deer Resistant
+Beautiful Specimen.

 Note: Regardless of hardiness zone, all crape myrtles are subject to die-back at temps below 15 degrees.
 Probability of this happening is increased by pruning in fall or winter.
 Prune only in earliest spring.
 Bloom will be on new wood.

 Attracts: Butterflies, Hummingbirds, Birds & other beneficial pollinators.

 10' - 15'

 Bright, Hot, Pink